PV Sindhu Biography: Age, Education, Badminton Career, CWG 2022 Gold winner & Other details

 12- She received US$280,000 from the Government of Delhi.

-13- PV Sindhu received US$110,000 from Bharat Petroleum Corporation, with promotion from assistant to deputy sports manager.
+13- PV Sindhu received US$110,000 from Bharat Petroleum Corporation, with a promotion from assistant to deputy sports manager.

 14- Sindhu received US$70,000 from the Government of Haryana.